 “Here’s the problem,” Boehner told Fox News.
 “When you go and increase rates, you make it more difficult for our economy to grow.”

-Boehner also scoffed Geithner’s suggestion that Congress would cede its power over the nation’s debt ceiling to the president.
+Boehner scoffed at Geithner’s suggestion that Congress would cede its power over the debt ceiling to the president.